This Halloween 🎃 Get 30% Off on Every Custom Packaging Order. Hurry up! Grab this Offer before 20th October

 What Is D2C

-Thinking, what does direct-to-consumer mean, or what is direct-to-consumer?
-This D2C ecommerce is a retail model - an e-commerce strategy that bounces wholesalers, eliminates joining giant retail forces and brick-and-mortar stores, and allows a brand to sell its products directly to consumers.
+This D2C is a retail model and an e-commerce strategy that bounces wholesalers, eliminates joining giant retail forces and brick-and-mortar stores, and allows a brand to sell its products directly to consumers.

 Direct-to-consumer model has brought a revolution in the retail industry.
 It has encouraged many brands to skip traditional product distribution channels and deliver products to consumers directly.